Our planet, our health

 We're committed to understanding and tackling the threat to our health posed by a dramatically changing world.
 We also want to ensure that any solutions protect, nurture and sustain our planet.

-Our planet, our health has been a priority area for us since late 2015.
+Our planet, our health has been a strategic priority for us since late 2015.

 Why it's a priority for us